Let's face it, owning a restaurant can be tough...

 Develop an Accounts Payable System

-It's important to develop an accounts payable system for your restaurant in the early stages of the business before things become too complicated.
+Developing an accounts payable system for your restaurant in the early stages of the business is important before things become too complicated.

 If you have multiple locations for your restaurant group you may want to consider using the QuickBooks class feature to account for the expenses of each location.